arushi1372/Whatsapp_Message_Automation/README.md

 In addition, you need to scan the QR code the first time around, but once you do that, the corresponding cookies are stored, preventing the need to scan a QR code every time.

+Errors are outputted to error_logs.txt and unavailable groups that messages were not sent to are located in group_errors.txt.

 Scheduler is finicky and is being improved upon.

 Update with capability to send image files coming soon.